GLOBAL MARKETS-Euro hit by Spain woes, Facebook slows stocks

 By Herbert Lash and Steven C. Johnson

-NEW YORK, May 29 (Reuters) - The euro neared a two-year low o n T uesday as investors fretted about Spain’s troubled banking system.
+NEW YORK, May 29 (Reuters) - The euro neared a two-year low against the dollar on Tuesday as markets fretted about Spain’s troubled banking system while Facebook’s slide below $30 trimmed Wall Street’s earlier gains.

-Already down sharply by midday, the euro fell further below $1.25 after Egan-Jones Ratings cut Spain’s credit score for the third time in less than a month, saying the need to support Spanish banks was putting new strains on public finances.
+The euro, down sharply in midday trade, fell further below $1.25 after Egan-Jones Ratings cut Spain’s credit score, the third downgrade in less than a month, saying efforts to support Spanish banks were putting new strains on public finances.

-Spanish stocks also fell and Spain’s borrowing costs held near six-month highs after a source said the government would issue new debt to recapitalize troubled lender Bankia.
+Spanish stocks also tumbled and Spain’s borrowing costs held near six-month highs after a source said the government would issue new debt to recapitalize troubled lender Bankia.

+Speculation that a Wednesday European Commission meeting would adopt a new strategy to deal with Europe’s debt crisis had helped boost U.S. and European stocks earlier, as did talk of imminent stimulus spending to boost Chinese growth.

+Crude oil slipped after the Spanish downgrade after rising earlier on hopes for Chinese economic stimulus.
+Fears of Middle East supply disruptions also weighed on oil.

-U.S. stocks lost momentum after social network Facebook shares dived below $30, extending a losing streak that began with its controversial market debut on May 18.
-That hurt the tech-heavy Nasdaq Composite Index.
+U.S. stocks also shed about half their gains after shares of social network Facebook dove below $30, extending a losing streak since the controversial market debut on May 18.
+That weighed most on the tech-heavy Nasdaq Composite Index.

-But neither was sufficient to erase all of Wall Street’s gains, and investors took heart from polls showing a party that backs Greece’s international bailout was leading ahead of a June 17 election.
-If the New Democracy Party can form a government, Greece would be less likely to quit the euro.
+But overall, U.S. equities took their cue from events overseas, and investors were looking on the bright side of the Europe story, cheered by Greek polls showing a pro-bailout party had opened up a lead ahead of a June 17 election.
+If that holds, the chances of Greece quitting the euro zone would fall.

-“There’s increasing hope that the more conservative party will win out in Greece, which is enough to spur some buying today,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.
+In Ireland, voters look ready to approve, reluctantly, the EU fiscal treaty on Thursday.

-But a high degree of caution regulated trading in the bond markets.
+There was still a high degree of caution regulating trading gin the bond markets, though.

 Spanish 10-year government bond yields hit 6.53 percent on Monday, the highest since November.
 A rise above 7 percent proved the tipping point that forced other euro zone countries such as Portugal and Ireland to seek emergency rescues.

-Kathy Lien, director of research at GFT Forex in Jersey City, New Jersey, said such a spike could add to pressure on the euro.
+Kathy Lien, director of research at GFT Forex in Jersey City, said such a spike could add to pressure on the euro.

 Current prices, she said, “suggest everyone who wants to be short the euro is already short,” but “the next catalyst could come from a rise above 7 percent in Spanish yields, which would accelerate selling.”